act-rules/act-rules.github.io/_rules/html-page-non-empty-title-2779a5.md

 ## Accessibility Support

-_There are No accessibility support issues known.._
+_There are There are no accessibility support issues known.._

 ## Background